preetygurung/wt-lab-assignment/Lab/Lab2/Readme.md

 ## Borders
 ![border](https://github.com/preetygurung/wt-lab-assignment/blob/master/Lab/Lab2/border.png)

+***
--id : The id global attribute defines an identifier (ID) which must be unique in the whole document.
+-id: The id global attribute defines an identifier (ID) which must be unique in the whole document.
 Its purpose is to identify the element when linking (using a fragment identifier), scripting, or styling (with CSS).

+-padding: It is the space between an element’s border and the element’s content.

 -a tag: The tag defines a hyperlink, which is used to link from one page to another.